 Mature tree mortality

 The slope of the relationship between log subplot stem density and log subplot basal area was positive (slope=0.41 ± 0.05, marginal R2=0.24, Figure 1).
 However, in general subplots lost both stem density and basal area between 1964 and 2014 (Figure 2).
-Given that self-thinning processes tend to be strongest when plots are increasing in biomass and losing stem density at the same time (Coomes & Allen 2007) such processes are unlikely to be responsible for the majority of tree death seen in Denny wood from 1964-2014.
+Given that self-thinning processes tend to be strongest when plots are increasing in biomass and losing stem density at the same time (Coomes & Allen 2007), such processes are unlikely to be responsible for the majority of tree death observed in Denny Wood from 1964-2014.

-When predicting the mortality of individual beech trees growth rate was considered the most important predictor, as it was included in all models with a ΔAICc≤7.
-Trees that grew slowly or shrunk were more likely to die than those that grew relatively quickly (slope=-0.93 ± 0.15, P value <0.001, Figure 3a).
-Next most important was tree DBH with an importance value of 0.8, and models suggested that tree size was positively correlated with probability of mortality (slope=0.23 ± 0.1, P value=0.045, Figure 3b).
-There was no significant relationship between distance to dead trees (slope=-0.14 ± 0.19, P value=0.46, Figure 3c) and soil texture and mortality (slope=-0.14 ± 0.19, P value=0.45, Figure 3d).
+When predicting the mortality of individual beech trees, growth rate was considered to be the most important predictor, as it was included in all models with a ΔAICc≤7.
+Trees that grew slowly or not at all were more likely to die than those that grew relatively quickly (slope=-0.93 ± 0.15, P value <0.001, Figure 3a).
+The next most important variable was tree DBH, with an importance value of 0.8.
+Models suggested that tree size was positively correlated with probability of mortality (slope=0.23 ± 0.1, P value=0.045, Figure 3b).
+There was no significant relationship between distance to dead trees (slope=-0.14 ± 0.19, P value=0.46, Figure 3c) or soil texture and mortality (slope=-0.14 ± 0.19, P value=0.45, Figure 3d).

 Individual based model

 Results from our individual based model suggest that when the annual probability of juvenile death is low, the forest does not undergo a transition to a treeless state even if feedbacks are present.
-However, when annual probability of juvenile death is >0.4 with or without feedbacks basal area declines (Figure 4).
-Thus the effect of feedbacks was dependent upon high background juvenile mortality, but made relatively little difference to forest structure.
+However, when annual probability of juvenile death is >0.4, with or without feedbacks, BA declines (Figure 4).
+Therefore the effect of feedbacks was dependent upon high background juvenile mortality, but made relatively little difference to forest structure.
+You have not cited Figure 5 in the text.

 Discussion